python/cpython/Doc/library/chunk.rst

    :meth:`~io.IOBase.seek` and :meth:`~io.IOBase.tell` are present and don't raise an exception, they are also used.
    If these methods are present and raise an exception, they are expected to not have altered the object.
-If the optional argument *align* is true, chunks are assumed to be aligned on 2-byte boundaries.
-If *align* is false, no alignment is assumed.
-The default value is true.
-If the optional argument *bigendian* is false, the chunk size is assumed to be in little-endian order.
+If the optional argument *align* is a truthy value, chunks are assumed to be aligned on 2-byte boundaries.
+If *align* is a falsey value, no alignment is assumed.
+The default value is a truthy value.
+If the optional argument *bigendian* is a falsey value, the chunk size is assumed to be in little-endian order.
    This is needed for WAVE audio files.
-The default value is true.
-If the optional argument *inclheader* is true, the size given in the chunk header includes the size of the header.
-The default value is false.
+The default value is a truthy value.
+If the optional argument *inclheader* is a truthy value, the size given in the chunk header includes the size of the header.
+The default value is a falsey value.

    A :class:`Chunk` object supports the following methods: